keras-team/keras-cv/README.md

 the same level of polish and backwards compatibility guarantees as the rest of the Keras API and that are maintained by the Keras team itself.

-In addition to API consistency, KerasCV components are built to be mixed-precision compatible, QAT compatible,  xla compilable, and TPU compatible.
+In addition to API consistency, KerasCV components aim to be mixed-precision compatible, QAT compatible,  xla compilable, and TPU compatible.
 In the near term, we aim to provide pre-trained models for common tasks such as on-device object detection and NSFW classification.
 We also aim to provide generic model optimization tools for deployment on devices such as onboard GPUs, mobile, edge chips.